top of page

 Key point: Include a marketing plan in your business plan.
 Write out what makes you different from your competition.
 These are your strengths.
 What makes your farm different or better than other farms in your market?
 Reevaluate your competitive advantage and your marketing plan annually so that you know who you're up against.
 Write down your weaknesses as well so you can work on them or get help to overcome them.

-Mistake #3: Not adapting to your market
+Mistake No. 3: Not adapting to your market

 Being adaptable and innovating in your specific market is an important step in business.
 Markets change and we need to adapt to them.
 Avocados weren't a superfood 10 years ago.
 (We didn't even know what a superfood was 10 years ago.)
 Look around for what is missing or needed in your area (and grows well there) and you might just find your niche!